 The Big Reveal is still so powerful that it should have been a springboard for a much better, much darker, Fincher-style movie, examining collective guilt, the morality of revenge, and the effects of such events on Poirot's perfectly calibrated moral compass.
 Those themes are only touched on here: instead, the admittedly fun cast perform like a Thursday night am-dram at a Basingstoke community centre.

-Look, Agatha Christie is one of my favorites as a kid.
+Look, Agatha Christie was one of my favorites as a kid.
 I didn't love it or hate this movie, but I didn't felt any WOW moments.
 Whatever, I had goosebumps when they said "death on the Nile".
 GIVE ME MORE AGATHA NOVELS MOVIES RIGHT NOW!

 Agatha Christie's novel features one of the most (in)famous plot twists in literature and, later on, in film.
 Why keep it?
 Why?
 Why?
 Why?
 Branagh is a solid Poirot, but there's nothing about this adaptation worthy of reembarking on this journey.